INTERVIEW 2024.5.05

 Q, we will have our next game in 2 days.
 How is the condition?

-A, I think it is important to take care not to leave any fatigue from the previous match against Kyoto Sanga F.C.
-When I was a specially designated player last season, I played 90 minutes in a university official match and then played in the Levain Cup two days later.
-Also, this season, I have experienced playing against Urawa Reds and Kashima Antlers within three days in April.
-In order to endure the consecutive matches, I would like to focus on recovery first.
-Our goal is to achieve three consecutive wins, which we couldn't do last season, and I think we need to have a tough mentality that focuses on results.
+A, I think it is important to take care so as not to carry over fatigue from the previous match against Kyoto Sanga F.C.
+When I was a specially designated player last season, I played 90 minutes in an official university match and then appeared in the Levain Cup two days later.
+This season, I have also experienced playing with only three days between the Urawa Reds and Kashima Antlers matches in April.
+To get through these consecutive games, I want to focus first on recovery.
+Our goal is to achieve three consecutive wins, which we couldn’t accomplish last season, so toughness with a strong focus on results will be required.

-Q, exactly one season ago on May 6th.
-Soma ANZAI made his J1 league debut in an away game against Hokkaido Consadole Sapporo.
+Q, exactly one season ago on May 6th, Soma ANZAI made his J1 League debut in an away match against Hokkaido Consadole Sapporo.

-Q: How do you approach playing against Hokkaido Consadole Sapporo, known for their unique system and tactics?
+Q, how will you break down Hokkaido Consadole Sapporo, known for their distinctive system and tactics?

-A, I want to continue to improve the base and standard values such as play intensity and dedication to defense.
-If I can show numbers like the assist I got in the Kyoto game, I think I can establish myself on the right side as a player who can contribute to defense and also leave numbers in attack.
-I want to continue to build on the current base step by step, and on the attacking side, I want to grow into a player who can bring change and become an accent in the attack with my own play.
+A, I want to continue raising the baseline and standards such as play intensity and dedication to defense that I have been working on consistently.
+If I can demonstrate it in numbers like the assist I made in the Kyoto match, I believe I can establish myself on the right side as a player who contributes significantly to defense and also produces numbers in attack.
+I want to build up step by step from my current base and grow into a player who brings change and becomes an attacking accent with my play on the offensive side.

 <Takahiro KO>